jaredthejellyfish/nextjs-starter/README.md

 ## Features

 - **Next.js**: The React framework for production.
+- **Shadcn/ui**: A collection of accessible, reusable, and customizable components.
 - **React Query**: Server state management for fetching, caching, and updating asynchronous data.
 - **Zustand**: A minimalistic state manager for React.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.